ghartsel/GX-Kernel/content/api.md

 requested events were
 received.

-All events are cleared, including those that were not used to complete the wait, when the task is resumed.
+All events are cleared, including those that weren't used to complete the wait, when the task is resumed.

 This primitive may not be called from an interrupt service routine.